ErichDylus/Open-Source-Law/forms/legal/Foundation Bylaws (DAO).md

 **ARTICLE 7.
 SUB-DAOs.**

+// at scale, for operations efficiency and clarity it may be beneficial to create subDAOs for specific teams/missions

 Section 1.
 Creation of Sub-DAOs.
 The [NAME] DAO may, by DAO Resolution, designate decentralized autonomous organizations which further any Purpose and which may be wholly owned subsidiaries of [NAME] DAO and the Foundation (each, considering and including any legal entity corresponding to or governed by such decentralized autonomous organization, a “Sub-DAO”).
 Such Sub-DAOs shall have such functions and responsibilities and may exercise such power as can be lawfully delegated and to the extent provided in the special resolution or DAO Resolution creating such Sub-DAO.

 Section 2.
 Minutes.
 Each Sub-DAO shall keep regular minutes of its proceedings and its accounts and finances and report the same to the Foundation and [NAME] DAO within ten business days of written request if not already publicly accessible and reviewable.

 **ARTICLE 8.
 BOOKS, RECORDS, AND REPORTS.**

+// the DAO treasury address should be sufficient for financial statements provided all material value is held there - if the Foundation holds significant offchain assets this likely would need amending

 Section 1.
 Report.
 Any Director or designee of a Director shall, upon lawful request, provide an annual report to the Board of Directors not later than four (4) months after the close of each fiscal year of the Foundation.
 Such report shall include a balance sheet as of the close of the fiscal year of the Foundation and a revenue and disbursement statement for the year ending on such closing date.
 Absent a formal lawful request for a specific form of balance sheet or revenue and disbursement statement from the Foundation, the publicly visible blockchain address (and transactions thereto) of [NAME] DAO will serve as such a report or financial statement for the Foundation to extent permissible under the Act.

 Section 2.
 Inspection of Records.
 Any person who is a Director or designee thereof of the Foundation shall have the right, for any proper purpose and at any reasonable time, on written demand stating the purpose thereof, to examine and make copies from the relevant books and records of accounts, minutes, and records of the Foundation or those of the Contractors with respect to their Foundation-related work and services.
 For the purposes of this provision, electronic storage of records in a digital services account registered to the Foundation or in a Stipulated Software Repository but not physically located in or hosted from its registered office shall be considered to be stored or located at the registered office of the Foundation.
 Absent a formal lawful request for a specific form of balance sheet or revenue and disbursement statement or records from the Foundation, the Stipulated Software Repository and publicly visible blockchain address of [NAME] DAO will serve as such a report or financial statement or records for the Foundation to extent permissible under the Act.

-// [NAME] tokens minted and apportioned to incentivize stakers, unrelated to any incoming revenue (which in this structure, would be converted to [NAME] tokens and burned, and avoiding any dividend distribution
+// [NAME] tokens minted and apportioned to incentivize stakers, do not previously exist in the treasury and are unrelated to any incoming "revenue" (which in this structure, would be converted to [NAME] tokens and burned), and avoid any dividend distribution

 **ARTICLE 9.
 NONPROFIT OPERATION.**